kanidm/kanidm/book/src/DEVELOPER_README.md

 In addition every extra configuration item expands our testing matrix exponentially.
 We should optimally only offer one path that is correct for all users unless no other options are possible.

-All configuration items, must be constrained to fit within our principles so that every kanidm deployment, will always provide a positive experience to all people.
+All configuration items, must be constrained to fit within our principles so that every Kanidm deployment, will aim to provide a positive experience to all people.

 ## Setup the Server